 The welcoming town of Beirut is the capital city of Lebanon and is sometimes referred to as the ‘Paris of the Middle East’ due to its French influences and vibrant cultural and intellectual life following a period of growth at the end of World War II.
 Tomorrow you begin to discover the impressive architecture and long history of the city that has earned this reputation.

-Today is yours at leisure until it is time for you to be transferred to the airport for your onward destination.
+Today is yours at leisure until it is time to transfer to the airport for your onwards flight.
 (B)